tshape/tshape/HEROKU.md

-# T-Shape
+# Tshape Local Environment Setup & Heroku Deployemnt

 ```
 git clone https://github.com/tshape/tshape
 ```

-## Install Python, Django Locally
+## Install Python & Django on your local

-Install Python 3, Pip & Postgres.
+Install Python 3, Pip 3 & Postgres.

 You can check your version of Python using `python -V` and `pip -V`

 From the project root, the following commands will install the Tshape app locally.